-Dental bonding is a cosmetic option for repairing teeth that are chipped, cracked, fractured, stained, discolored and misshapen.
+Dental bonding is a cosmetic dental service for repairing chipped, cracked, fractured, stained, and misshapen teeth.
 In addition, tooth bonding stabilizes the tooth root while being a great option for patients who do not want a permanent restoration.
 Dr. Glen Wainwright offers tooth bonding in Austin, Texas to patients of all ages.
-Dr. Wainwright is an experienced cosmetic dentist that is passionate about helping patients
+Dr. Wainwright is an experienced cosmetic dentist that is passionate about helping patients achieve their ideal smile.

 Learn about the ideal candidate for tooth bonding as well as the bonding process below.

-Am I a Good Candidate for Dental Bonding?
+Am I a Good Candidate for Tooth Bonding?

-Tooth bonding is a more economical alternative to porcelain veneers, that offers a semi-permanent option for patients who want to restore damaged, worn, and discolored teeth.
-Dental bonding utilizes material that is durable but also looks natural.
+Tooth bonding is a more economical alternative to porcelain veneers.
+This treatment offers a semi-permanent option for patients who want to restore damaged, worn, and stained teeth.
+The dental bonding material is strong and will protect the dentin beneath, but also looks natural.
 During treatment, patients require less tooth preparation than other treatments.